Help Children in Niger

 - We also provide health education and care to children in need through our school health programs to help children stay healthy, well-nourished and in school

-- Through sponsorship, children in our early learning programs make great intellectual and social gains later in life program for young adolescents, including developing a club activity guide
+- Children in our early learning programs make great intellectual and social gains later in life program for young adolescents, including developing a club activity guide

 - We’re working to improve education with a focus on teacher training, literacy, numeracy and community engagement, with special attention on girls, in addition to renovating schools, providing essential supplies and promoting child-friendly policies